kwakyetech/alx-fe-reactjs/recipe-sharing-app/README.md

 - **Favorites System**: Mark recipes as favorites and view them in a dedicated section
 - **Smart Recommendations**: Get personalized recipe suggestions based on your favorites
 - **Advanced Search**: Search recipes by title with instant filtering
+- **Data Persistence**: All recipes, favorites, and search preferences are automatically saved to localStorage
+- **Cross-Session Continuity**: Your data persists between browser sessions - no data loss on refresh
 - **Routing & Navigation**: Multi-page application with React Router
 - **State Management**: Powered by Zustand for efficient and simple state management
 - **Modern UI**: Beautiful, responsive design with Tailwind CSS